 The Phipps Observatory was built during the construction of Barnes Science Center, which was dedicated in 1988.
 It houses a DFM Engineering 16-inch Cassegrain telescope on a computerized equatorial fork mount.

-If you are interested in learning how to use the Observatory, you can become certified through the Physics Department by completing the Observational Astronomy adjunct.
-Once you become certified, you can check out the observatory keys and use the facility without any faculty supervision.
-Check out the People section of this website to find students and faculty who are currently certified to use the observatory.
+If you are interested in learning how to use the Observatory, you can become certified through the Physics Department by completing the Observational Astronomy for Amateurs adjunct course or the upper level Observational Astronomy course.

 This is the Department of Physics

 Browse all Departments & Programs

 - Human Biology and Kinesiology

 - Organismal Biology & Ecology

 - Southwest Studies